Skip to content

 Marketing Mix Physical Evidence

-The 7Ps of marketing simply cannot ignore physical evidence.
-It can be tangible or intangible and there should be evidence that the service was delivered.
+A modern marketing mix can't ignore physical evidence.
+Evidence in a business sense can be tangible or intangible.
 A tangible example is product packaging, receipts, or contact experience.
-Intangible physical evidence is the perception of a business’s product in the marketplace.
+Intangible physical evidence is the public perception of a business’s product in the marketplace.

 Consistent branding across communication channels is a way to influence consumers’ brand perceptions, to the point where when they hear a word, sound or phrase, your brand is the first thing to come to mind.

-For example, when you think of fast food, who do you think of?
+For example, when you think of fast food, who do you think of first?
 Most people will say McDonald’s.
 You instantly know their presence in the marketplace.
-Ding ding intangible physical evidence!
+That's intangible physical evidence!

 Digital Marketing Mix: Achieving Business Goals with Online Technologies